openjs-foundation/cross-project-council/proposals/stage-1/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 - [ ] Update project CoC reporting methods to include OpenJS Foundation escalation path
 - [ ] Transfer official domains to OpenJS Foundation
 - [ ] Identify and document other core project infrastructure
-- [ ] If choosing to use a CLA or DCO, make selection and implement appropriate tool
+- [ ] If choosing to use a Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO), make selection and implement appropriate tool
 - [ ] Add or Update Governance.md document (required for Impact stage)
 - [ ] Confirm required files in place (CODE_OF_CONDUCT.md, LICENSE.md)
 - [ ] Project Charter is published on website or github